fizzed/font-mfizz/README.md

 6. Open up `target/preview.html` in your browser to see how it looks

-7. Submit a pull request
+7. Submit a pull request and just include the src/svg file(s)